jemtca/Bitcoin-Calculator/README.md

     * Added a message when a user doesn't fill in some of the inputs.
     * Added a message when a user types something wrong.
     * Added a green message when there is a profit.
-    * Added a red message when the is a loss.
+    * Added a red message when there is a loss.
     * Added a message when break-even.
     * Added the percentage for the amount earned or lost.